tgbv/onion-tools/README.md

 # Tor onion domain tools

-A set of tools dedicated for onion domains manipulation.
+A set of tools dedicated to onion domains manipulation.
 Readme file is a pure overview, each exported method is documented better within its comments.

 - Compatible with Node >= 16.
 - Supports only onion V3 domains.